-3. Topical Tick Repellant: Our Cedar Oil Spray, Neem Spray, Lemongrass Spray or Catnip Oil Spray on your pet each day when going out side for walks etc.
+3. Topical Tick Repellant: Our Herbal Spray, Neem Spray, Lemongrass Spray or Catnip Oil Spray on your pet each day when going out side for walks etc.

 Tick saliva is "Neuro and Cardiotoxic" what means it has a deleterious effect on the heart and nervous system causing ascending paralyzes.